broadinstitute/cromwell/docs/backends/Spark.md

 	}
 ```

-and its accompanying json input as:
+and its accompanying JSON input as:

 ```json
 {